Asbestos Types

 In this article, we’ll explain in detail about each of the 6 main asbestos types.

-Chrysotile asbestos
+Chrysotile Asbestos

 Chrysotile (also known as white asbestos) is the most common form of asbestos that has been used in building and manufacturing over the years.

-The mineral can also be found in products such as drywall, cement, adhesives, vinyl tiles and fireproofing materials.
+These types of asbestos can also be found in products such as drywall, cement, adhesives, vinyl tiles and fireproofing materials.

 It is a member of the group of minerals known as serpentine.